eracle/gap/README.md

 http://www.linkedin.com/pub/antonio-ercole-de-luca/1b/340/197.

 ## Todo:
 Tested and well implemented:
 - Caching system;
 - Distance Matrix classes (as a distance function);
 - Distance Matrix graphical plotting, either with the instances already clustered; [2]
-- All the modules's test classes.
+- All the modules's test classes;
+- Modify the Apache DBSCAN source code in order to automatically return an additional cluster (the one with the NOISE labelled instances).

 ##Bibliography: